AksanDotDev/discord.py_workshop/part_2.md

         self.bot = bot
 ```
 We're just going to set up a simple class here, it inherits from the existing `Cog` class and we do some basic set up so it has an idea of its surroundings when it runs.
-We might be revisting this `__init__` function later so just keep in mind this is basically our constructor.]
+We might be revisting this `__init__` function later so just keep in mind this is basically our constructor.
 Docstrings are for winners!

 ## 2.2 Fitting it in

-So, Lara has reached the top of the waterfall, the time have come to put the cog in place to make the machine work.
+So, Lara has reached the top of the waterfall, the time has come to put the cog in place to make the machine work.
-First we need to get our new class over into our core which is as simple as importing it from the module that it's defined in.
+First we need to get our new class over into our core which is as simple as importing it from the module that it's defined in into our original file.
 *You could just import the module but this is a cleaner method that I prefer as it doesn't pollute the namespace with any helper functions that exist in that module.*

 ```Python
 from jokes_cog import Jokes
 ```

-Now we just initialize and add the cog to our bot...
+Now we just initialize and add the cog to our bot, we could do this in a lot of places, but we're going to do this in the if-main block but **before** our call to `run`.

 ```Python
     WorkshopBot.add_cog(Jokes(WorkshopBot))